swcarpentry/DEPRECATED-boot-camps/python/numpy/Readme.md

 In order to be as efficient as possible, NumPy uses "views" instead of copies wherever possible.
-That is, NumPy arrays derived from another base array generally refer to the ''exact same data'' as the base array.
+That is, NumPy arrays derived from another base array generally refer to the __exact same data__ as the base array.
 The consequence of this is that modification of these derived arrays will also modify the base array.
-You saw this above in how the result of an array indexed by an array of indices is a ''copy'', but an array indexed by an array of booleans is a ''view''.
-(Phew!)

 Specifically, slices of arrays are always views, unlike slices of lists or tuples, which are always copies.